dawnvince/EasyTSAD/README.md

 The documentation of EasyTSAD is hosted at https://dawnvince.github.io/EasyTSAD/.

 ### Additonal Dependencies
 NOTE: Some built-in algorithms are based on Pytorch 2.0 or Pytorch-lightning 2.0.
 You may need to install related packages (including but not limited to pytorch, pytorch-lightning, torchinfo, torch_optimizer, scikit-learn, tslearn) if you want to run the baselines.

+There may be some version conflicts when using tslearn==0.4.1 (SAND).
+We recommend you to build and activate an independent conda environment using python 3.7 for these methods.

 ## Prepare datasets